 Within Aquatopia, you’ll find:

-- three 10m high giant slides (need to be 120cm+ and may need to take off jewellery)
+- three 10m high giant slides (need to be 120cm+ and no jewellery, hats, glasses)

 - an adventure aqua tower with 79 water features